transdigiware/support/README.md

 ## Using GitHub Enterprise?

-Visit our [website](http://www.zenhub.com/enterprise) to get started with a free trial of ZenHub Enterprise, our on-premise solution.
+Visit our [website](http://www.zenhub.com/enterprise) to get in touch and kick off a free trial of ZenHub Enterprise, our on-premise solution.

 ✌️